 CRITICAL CONSIDERATIONS FOR RARE & ORPHAN DISEASE TRIAL PLANNING

-For groundbreaking treatments on rare conditions for which limited or no standards of care or diagnostic procedures have been established, challenges are likely to emerge.
+When rare disease CROs investigate conditions for which limited or no standards of care or diagnostic procedures have been established, challenges are likely to emerge.
 Flexible study design and staff who can anticipate and quickly resolve possible issues are keys to success.

 This white paper illustrates the value of foresight, flexibility and collaboration among experts in clinical and research disciplines to successfully address challenges, and then benefit from them.